krishshaw418/Acme-Inc./README.md

 - 🔐 **User Authentication**: Signup, Login, and Logout functionality with secure credential handling.
 - 📦 **MongoDB + Prisma**: User data stored and managed using Prisma ORM with a MongoDB backend.
 - 🎨 **Responsive UI**: Styled with Tailwind CSS for a modern, mobile-friendly experience.
+- ⚡ **Caching**: Cached frequently accessed data in Redis for a fast user experience and to optimize the cost of Database querying.
+- 🛡️ **Robust & Secure Forgot Password endpoint**: Implemented forgot password algorithm via reset link shared over email.
+- 🚫 **Rate Limiting**: Added rate limiting to the password reset endpoint, to prevent Brute Force and DoS attacks.
+- 🔗 **URL Shortening**: Implemented URL Shortening algorithm using Redis for convenient sharing of the reset password link.
 - 🚀 **Deployed on Vercel**: Smooth CI/CD pipeline for hosting and version control.

 ---